-At length we stand at the foot of the Cross with Mary, the Mother of Jesus and with the disciple whom Jesus loved, St. John the Evangelist, from whose Gospel today's reading of the Passion is taken.
+At length we stand at the foot of the Cross with Mary, the Mother of Jesus and with the disciple whom Jesus loved, St. John the Evangelist.
 We mortals fear death and all of us have grieved over the death of our loved ones.
-So it is that we, like the beloved disciple, stand with Mary at the foot of the Cross.
-Is there any sorrow like her sorrow?
-Did anyone share more fully in Jesus' suffering than she?
-Let us hear Jesus say to us, "Behold your Mother!"
+So it is that we, like the beloved disciple, stand with Mary beneath the Cross.
+Yet, is there any sorrow like her sorrow?
+Did anyone share more fully in Jesus' suffering than she? ...Let us hear Jesus say to us, "Behold your Mother!"
 She leads us to Jesus!

-At length Jesus tells us he thirsts not for water but for our love.
-In our need for love, let us hear the Savior seeking ours.
-As Jesus gives up his spirit and there comes forth blood and water - From his wounded side comes the Blood of the Eucharist and the Water of Baptism.
-Let us never absent ourselves from Mass or the Sacraments.
+On the Cross Jesus cries out in his thirst.
+He thirsts, not for water, but for our love. ...In our need for love, let us hear the Savior seeking ours.
+As Jesus gives up his spirit and there comes forth blood and water - From his wounded side comes the Blood of the Eucharist and the Water of Baptism. ...Let us never absent ourselves from Mass or the Sacraments.